Initiated by Dr. Xin Wei, University of Michigan

 • Quantify how storms, rainfall, winds, or wildfire alter hazard frequency and magnitude

-• Investigate novel couplings of meteorological, hydrological, geomorphic, and/or hazard models, and/or
+• Investigate novel couplings of meteorological, hydrological, geomorphic, and hazard models

 • Produce datasets and frameworks for scalable hazard prediction